Grigori Rasputin (Hellboy): Hellboy: Seed of Destruction

-During World War II, Rasputin conducted a ritual to summon the means to bring the Ogdru Jahad to Earth and permit them to raze the earth.
+During World War II, Rasputin conducted a ritual to summon the means to allow the Ogdru Jahad to destroy the Earth.
 But the summoning accidentally placed the creature to carry out the deed, later named Hellboy, in the hands of the Allies.
 Having already known that the war is lost and Hitler's eventual death, Rasputin tells those among Project Ragna Rok he sees as loyal to seek refuge in their base at Norway while he traveled to the Arctic Circle at the beckoning of Sadu-Hem, a monstrous spawn of the Ogdru Jahad.
 There, Rasputin entered a meditative state.
 Rasputin resurfaced in 1994 when awakened by an expedition group, using them to reach the Cavendish estate.
 Rasputin lured Hellboy to the manor have him free the Ogdru Jahad from their crystal prisons, deciding to siphon power from Liz Sherman to use Sadu-Hem to free its creator.
-But with the timely intervention of Abe Sapien impaling him while under the influence of the ghost of Elihu Cavendish, ends up Rasputin being reduced to a skeleton as Liz's flames incinerate Sadu-Hem.
+But with the timely intervention of Abe Sapien impaling him while under the influence of the ghost of Elihu Cavendish, Rasputin ends up being reduced to a skeleton as Liz's flames incinerate Sadu-Hem.
 Though Rasputin attempts to convince Hellboy to spare him, he ends up being physically destroyed.

 Hellboy: Wake the Devil

 Rasputin re-appeared as a ghost while his revived pawns attempted to restore the vampire Vladimir Giurescu to life.
 Rasputin directed Ilsa Haupstein, a loyal member of Project Ragna Rok, to abandon her efforts to revive Giurescu and instead place herself within an enchanted iron maiden under the notion that she would be infused into the relic so she can endure the Ogdru Jahad when they burn the world.
 Leaving Ilsa, unaware that she died spiritually and only become a vessel for the goddess Hecate after her previous physical form was destroyed by Hellboy, Rasputin targets Abe Sapien and prophecies that Abe will suffer the same death as he did.
 After the unintended destruction of Project Ragna Rok's base, Rasputin pays a visit to Baba Yaga at Yggdrasil.
-While offered to stay with her, Rapustin says that he'll go on and continue to try to make himself a god.
+While offered to stay with her, Rasputin says that he'll go on and continue to try to make himself a god.